skipcloud/skipcloud.github.io/_posts/2020-02-28-git-bisect.md

 ## Back to git

 Now you know the power of binary search you can understand how the tool does was it does.
-It will help you (very quickly) hone in the commit that has disrupted your work flow allowing you to publicly flog whoever authored the commit, but let's be honest it was probably you anyway.
+It will help you to (very quickly) hone in on the commit that has disrupted your work flow allowing you to publicly flog whoever authored the commit, but let's be honest it was probably you anyway.